In Japanese, there are several expressions that describe a state continuing.

 「窓が開けっぱなしです。」

-The first sentence focuses on the condition of the window.
+The first sentence focuses on the state: the window is open.

-The second suggests that someone opened it and did not close it.
+The second sentence strongly suggests that someone opened it and then left it without closing it.

 「まま」 can be neutral